The office will be closed from Wednesday 21 November and will reopen on Tuesday 27 November.

 Click here for the report and photos

 The Mid West Group visit is to the Goodman family's Witley herd, near Worcester on Saturday 14 July.
-Report to follow.
+Click here for the blog report

 The Society's thanks go to all the members who have given up their time to host visits so far this year, and to all those who have been to see some fabulous cattle coping well with our prolonged hot spell.